lagoshny/ngx-hateoas-client/README.md

   sort: {
     cost: 'ASC'
   },
-  // useCache: true | false, when cache is enable then by default true, false otherwise }).subscribe((product: Product) => {
+  // useCache: true | false, when the cache is enabled then by default true, false otherwise }).subscribe((product: Product) => {
     // some logic
-});
+})

 this.productHateoasService.getResource('products', 1, {
   params: {
     testParam: 'test',